 Fortunately, innovative design companies aren’t looking to replace people with robots just yet.
-But designers must align with these technology trends and use them to their advantage to ensure they remain irreplaceable!
+But designers must align with these technology trends and use developments to their advantage to ensure they remain irreplaceable.

 What Is Machine Learning?

-Listen to any graphic design online chat room, and you’ll hear the nervous tones of graphic designers while they debate the impact machine learning might have on their future.
+Go to any graphic design online chat room, and you’ll see nervous tones among graphic designers as they debate the impact machine learning (ML) may have on their future.
 Graphic designers worldwide are worried, but the question is: Should they be?
 To find the answer, we must first understand what ML is.

 Why Do Designers Need to Embrace Machine Learning?

 ML won’t replace the designers of tomorrow, but it could replace the designers of today if they don’t embrace it.
-As the hype around machine learning intensifies, it increases the pressure on companies to use the technology or risk being left behind, and we can say the same for designers.
+As the hype surrounding ML intensifies, it increases the pressure on companies to use the technology or risk getting left behind, and we can say the same for designers.

-Designers are facing increasing demands to work with digital systems powered by machine learning.
-And it will be the designers who embrace AI will turn the demand into opportunities.
+Designers are facing increasing demand to work with digital systems powered by ML.
+And the designers who embrace AI will turn the demand into opportunities.
 But what direct impact does ML have on graphic design?
 Let’s find out.

 What Can Machine Learning Do for Designers?

-Machine learning can reduce the workload for graphic designers by performing repetitive tasks, saving time and resources, and freeing them up to focus on the bigger picture.
+ML can reduce the workload of graphic designers by performing their repetitive tasks, saving them time and resources and freeing them to focus on the bigger picture.
 In other words, machines aren’t replacing designers but working as their assistants, increasing their productivity and efficiency.

-But AI can do more than assist; it can help designers create images that would otherwise be impossible by analyzing available data to identify patterns and develop models beyond human capability in a given timeframe.
+But AI can do more than assist.
+It can help designers create images that would otherwise be impossible by analyzing available data to identify patterns and develop models beyond human capability in a given timeframe.

-How Artificial Intelligence is Changing the Design Industry
+How Is Artificial Intelligence Changing the Design Industry?

 It’s clear that AI will play an essential role in the design industry’s future.
-In fact, we should allow machine learning technology to inspire innovation while ensuring the fundamentals of graphic design are kept intact.
-And the key to achieving this is identifying where AI has the most significant influence on the design industry.
+In fact, we should allow ML to inspire innovation while ensuring that the fundamentals of graphic design are kept intact.
+The key to achieving that lies in identifying where AI has the most significant influence on the design industry.
 One area is website design.

 1. AI and Website Design

-Website builders have been using AI to create websites with no human graphic designers for almost a decade now.
+Website builders have been using AI to create sites with no human graphic designers for almost a decade now.
 The process starts by asking the user a few design questions and the website’s name.

-Users upload text and images and then choose from library design options and color combinations to create a customized website based on their unique choices.
+Users upload text and images then choose from library design options and color combinations to create a customized website based on their unique choices.

 2. AI and Brand Design